Mr. Hockey: The Gordie Howe Story

-The film stars Michael Shanks as Howe, Kathleen Robertson as his wife Colleen Howe and Martin Cummins as Aeros coach Bill Dineen, as well as Lochlyn Munro, Dylan Playfair, Andrew Herr and Donnelly Rhodes in supporting roles.

-The film premiered on April 28, 2013, on CBC Television in Canada, and May 4, 2013, on Hallmark Channel in the United States.
+The film stars Michael Shanks as Gordie, Kathleen Robertson as Colleen and Martin Cummins as Aeros coach Bill Dineen, with Lochlyn Munro, Dylan Playfair, Andrew Herr and Donnelly Rhodes in supporting roles.
+The film was a co-production between companies of Canada and the United States.
+It premiered on 28 April 2013 on CBC Television and 4 May on Hallmark Channel.